tuotuoZ/ios_MHC_lab1/README.md

 The following **required** user stories are complete:

-- [ ] User can scroll through a feed of images returned from the Tumblr API (5pts)
+- [x ] User can scroll through a feed of images returned from the Tumblr API (5pts)

 The following **stretch** user stories are implemented: